mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 So, back to the *courses* module, on the top, we can see that every route has this path, */api/courses*.
 We don't want to repeat this everywhere, because in *index.js*, we told *Express* that any route that start with */api/courses*, should be handled by the *courses* router.
 So, we can get rid of all the */api/courses*.
 For the first route, which is fr getting all the courses, our route will change to just a slash (/).
 Same for the second route, for the third route, we have a parameter, so we'll only add */:id*.
 Similarly, for the *delete* route, we only need */:id*.
 And finally, the same for the last route for getting a single course.

 So, you can see our routes are much simpler now.
 Now, here is a simple exercise for you.
-I want you to refactor the route to the homepage
+I want you to refactor the route to the homepage and put it in a separate file